dcunited001/dcunited001.github.io/_posts/2017-10-25-speed-of-thought-twenty-postulates-of-social-physics.md

 loops for antifragile constraint difficult problems like these, instability may become rampant.

-At A minimum, spectral coherence of information is fundamentally linked to cultural universals, their semiotic representations and sociohierarchical convolution of teleology.
+At a minimum, spectral coherence of information is fundamentally linked to cultural universals, their semiotic representations and sociohierarchical convolution of teleology.
 These cultural universals then form a kind of origin, centered around the origin of semiotics: